"She is simply a musical and technical paragon."The New York Sun

 Born in Crailsheim, she studied with Otto Hermann in Stuttgart and Hans Deinzer in Hanover, then embarked on a career as an orchestral musician and became member of the Bavarian Radio Symphony Orchestra.
 This was followed by an engagement as solo clarinettist at the Berlin Philharmonic which she abandoned, as she was more and more in demand as a soloist.
 For almost a quarter of a century, numerous concerts and broadcast engagements led her to all musical centres of Europe, to North America, Japan and China and Australia.

 Sabine Meyer has been a much-celebrated soloist with more than three hundred orchestras internationally.
-She has given guest performances with all the top-level orchestras in Germany and has been engaged by the world’s leading orchestras such as the Vienna Philharmonic, the Chicago Symphony Orchestra, the London Philharmonic Orchestra, the NHK Symphony Orchestra Tokyo, the Orchestra of Suisse Romande, the Berlin Philharmonic Orchestra, the Radio Orchestras of Vienna, Basel, Warsaw, Prague and Budapest as well as numerous additional ensembles.
+She has given guest performances with all the top-level orchestras in Germany and has been engaged by the world’s leading orchestras such as the Vienna Philharmonic, the Chicago Symphony Orchestra, the London Philharmonic Orchestra, the NHK Symphony Orchestra Tokyo, the Berlin Philharmonic Orchestra, the Radio Orchestras of Vienna, Basel, Warsaw, Prague and Budapest as well as numerous additional ensembles.

 Sabine Meyer is particularly interested in the field of chamber music, where she has formed much long-lasting collaboration.
-She has explored a wide range of chamber repertoire with such colleagues as Juliane Banse, Martin Helmchen, Daniel Hope, Nils Mönkemeyer, the Hagen and the Modigliani Quartet.
+She has explored a wide range of chamber repertoire with such colleagues as Juliane Banse, Martin Helmchen, Daniel Hope, Nils Mönkemeyer, the Hagen, the Modigliani and the Schumann Quartet.

-Sabine Meyer has made numerous recordings for EMI Classics; she also recorded for Deutsche Grammophon, Sony and Avi-music.
+Sabine Meyer has made numerous recordings for EMI Classics; she also recorded for Deutsche Grammophon, Sony and CAvi-music.
 The recorded repertoire varies from pre-classical to contemporary compositions and includes all important pieces for clarinet.
-Most recently Sony released a CD with Mozart arias, arranged for clarinet.
+For Sony she recorded Mozart arias, arranged for clarinet, a trio CD with Nils Mönkemeyer and William Youn and recently the “Fantasia” together with the Alliage Quintet.

-Sabine Meyer received eight “Echo Classic Awards”, is laureate of the “Niedersachsen Prize”, the “Brahms Prize”, she is member of the “Academy of Arts Hamburg”.
+Sabine Meyer received eight “Echo Classic Awards”, is member of the “Academy of Arts Hamburg”.
 In 2010 she received the decoration „Chevalier des Arts et des Lettres“ from the French government.

 “…“Denn deshalb darf man während der insgesamt sechs Sätze immer wieder den tausend Farben der Sabine Meyer lauschen und sich fassungslos fragen: Wie nur erhält sich eine Musikerin über nun schon drei Jahrzehnte die freudige Überschwänglichkeit und die innere Ausgeglichenheit, die stupende Virtuosität und die emotionale Tiefe dieses Spiels? „”SZ 22.11.2014 , Michael Stallknecht